25 Black Models Who Broke Barriers in the Fashion World

 Adut Akech Bior, an Australian model with South Sudanese heritage, skyrocketed from a local fashion show to international stardom.
 After her debut at Melbourne Fashion Week, she graced the Saint Laurent runway during Paris Fashion Week.

 “Adut Akech is probably the number one model in the world right now,” said Supreme Models author Marcellas Reynolds in our exclusive interview.
-She’s worked in ads for fashion companies like Valentino, Zara, Marc Jacobs, and Moschino and strutted for Givenchy, Prada, Tom Ford, and Versace.
+She’s worked in ads for fashion companies like Valentino, Zara, and Marc Jacobs, and strutted for Vivienne Westwood, Prada, Tom Ford, and Versace.

 Adut was featured in the 2018 Pirelli Calendar and won “Model of the Year” at the 2019 British Fashion Awards.
 In 2021, she became an Estee Lauder ambassador.
-Known for her natural hair, she’s an inspiration to young Black girls.
+Known for her natural hair, she inspires young Black girls.

 Precious Lee